Beijing raises guard as COVID-19 cases rise in Hebei province

 They will be asked to avoid unnecessary trips and public transport and to stay away from group activities during the monitoring period, Liaoning Daily, the official newspaper the provincial committee of the Communist party, reported on Friday.

-For all of mainland China, new COVID-19 cases fell to 53 from 63 a day earlier.
+For all of mainland China, new COVID-19 cases reported on Friday fell to 53 from 63 a day earlier.
 The total number of confirmed COVID-19 cases to date now stands at 87,331, while the death toll remained unchanged at 4,634.

-Reporting by Jing Wang and David Stanway in Shanghai and Roxanne Liu in Beijing; Writing by Se Young Lee; Editing by Christopher Cushing and Gerry Doyle
+Reporting by Jing Wang and David Stanway in Shanghai and Roxanne Liu and Tony Munroe in Beijing; Writing by Se Young Lee; Editing by Christopher Cushing and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.